Fatema-ARSI/Sentiment-Analysis-of-Stocks-from-Financial-News-/README.md

 # Stock-News-Sentiment-Analysis
 ## Project Overview:
-- Collected the Date, Time and News Headlines Data
+- Collected the Date, Time and News Headlines Data from FinViz website
-- Parsed the Data into a Python List
+- Extracted stock sentiments from financial news headlines
 - Perfomed Sentiment Analysis

 ## Code and Resources used: